upskiller-xyz/server/docs/api.md

 ## `/to_values`
 **POST** `/to_values`
-Converts an RGB daylight simulation image to DF (daylight factor) values.
+Converts an RGB daylight estimated image to DF (daylight factor) values.

 ### Request
 - **Content-Type:** `multipart/form-data`